SEARCH

 When flowers are pollinated, one cycle stops and another begins.
 Flowers begin to die off and seeds begin to form.

 Deadheading is simply the removal of any dead or dying flowers (and the ovaries where the seeds develop) to stop seed production.
-We generally snip off the stem as well, down to the nearest leaves.
+You can also snip off the old flower stems since they too have completed their job.

-This is a generalized overview and there are many nuances for different plant species, but in general, a dying flower means it’s time to deadhead if desired.
+This is a generalized overview and there are many nuances for different plant species, but you can deadhead any time the flowers are starting to die off, looking tired and wilted.

 Deadheading Versus Pruning

-• Pruning is the removal or cutting back of stems or branches on shrubs, vines, and trees.
+Pruning is the removal or cutting back of stems or branches on shrubs, vines, and trees.
+We prune to remove dead, damaged, diseased, or crowded branches to improve the overall health or appearance.

 Pick the Right Tool for the Job